 The Value Series (TVS), LLC, is an African American, Women-Led, Los Angeles-based consulting firm that provides training and technical assistance (TTA) services throughout the Southern California region.
 As Trainers, Practitioners, Strategists, Curriculum Developers and Process Designers we provide our clients with the tools and resources necessary to sustain desired areas of change.
 TVS’ primary function is delivering culturally competent TTA services to nonprofit organizations that serve or seek to serve at-risk populations, and continue its work in providing expert facilitation, stakeholder engagement, and TTA on trauma-informed care and racial justice throughout the region.

-The Value Series also hosts an Annual Women's Conference which focuses on continued development, the need to mentor emerging leaders, and attracts women of color from across the country.
+The Value Series also hosts an Annual Women's Conference in Long Beach, which focuses on continued development, and the need to mentor emerging leaders and attracts women of color from across the country.